 In the years of Indira Gandhi’s emergency, watches coming from other parts of the world had been banned, but as soon as the markets opened, and filmstar heroes started advertising for these foreign watches, my father’s handmade pieces began piling up.
 He would walk in winters the expanse of Chandni Chowk, would talk to strangers and would occasionally throw his watches away.
 He spoke of watches that worked on water, on the human pulse, ideas that would later become inventions.

 Gaurav Monga is a writer originally from New Delhi.
 He learned German to read the works of Franz Kafka and Robert Walser.
 He writes prose poetry and short fiction, much of which has appeared in literary magazines such as the Fanzine, Juked, Birkensnake, The Fabulist, among others.
-Family Matters, a collection of absurdist short stories, is published by Eibonvale Press.
-Ruins, a collection of prose poems is published by Desirepaths Publishers.He has taught literature, German and creative writing at schools and universities in India, Nepal, Switzerland and the Czech Republic.
+Family Matters, a collection of absurdist short stories, was published by Eibonvale Press.
+Ruins, a collection of prose poems was published by Desirepaths Publishers.He has taught literature, German and creative writing at schools and universities in India, Nepal, Switzerland and the Czech Republic.
 He is fascinated with the relationship between fashion and literature and is currently working on a poetry collection about clothes.
 Image: A cellphone and watch repair kiosk in Mumbai, India (wikicommons)